frknslck/IP-VT-FinalProje/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Screenshots
-(Add screenshots here to showcase your project.
-Use Markdown image syntax.)
 ![Home Page](screenshots/homepage1.png)
 ![Home Page](screenshots/homepage2.png)
 ![Home Page](screenshots/homepage3.png)